linksequel/cs6290-private/assignment/ass3/README.md

 ## Project Structure

 - `main.py`: Main script that implements the CNN models and functions for training and evaluation
-- `adversarial_attacks.py`: Implementation of PGD attack and related functions
+- `adversarial_attacks_task2.py`: Implementation of PGD attack and related functions for Task2
-- `transfer_attack.py`: Code for evaluating transferability of adversarial examples
+- `transfer_attack_task3.py`: Code for evaluating transferability of adversarial examples for Task3
-- `adversarial_training.py`: Implementation of adversarial training
+- `adversarial_training_task4.py`: Implementation of adversarial training for Task4

 ## Requirements